dolliars/heyheather/_posts/2019-04-06-building-a-shell-1.md

 one thing well!
 Isn't this how everyone thinks?
 Of course you think of other developers who will work with your code in the future.
 But maybe we sometimes forget and then complacency sets in.
 I'll try to veer away from that.
-I can and should always try and do better.
+I can and should always try to do better.
 Okay so let's close these tabs now.

 ## So the workshop

 In the workshop I started out writing the [stage 1][gh-stage1] in C but that was a mistake.
 This is because in the second step, we need to split the line that was input.
 Although C doesn't have .split().
-It does have `\*strtok`, which would break a string into a series of tokens using a delimiter and would return a pointer to the first token found.
+It does have `*strtok`, which would break a string into a series of tokens using a delimiter and would return a pointer to the first token found.
 And this is when I remembered that I actually don't know C because I haven't used pointers.
 Beyond knowing that it's